Llaves/Unitization/readme.md

 Documentation for UnitTracker can be found at [here](http://www.unittracker.org).

 UnitTracker is free and open source.
 It is licensed  under the GNU Affero General Public License v3.0 - see the [LICENSE](WebDocs/docs/agpl-3.0.txt) file for details.
+All project files are subject to this license.

 The source code is available on [Github](https://github.com/Llaves/Unitization)